Energy crisis? Keep cosy this winter in your campervan, caravan or motorhome. Here are some warming words for adding extra heating…

-There are plenty of ways to keep warm in your ‘van when the temperature drops outside.
+There are plenty of other ways you can make the heating in your leisure vehicle as efficient as possible and to keep warm in your caravan, campervan or motorhome when the temperatures drop outside.

-- Make sure there’s plenty of space around any heater – for safety and to allow it to heat the surrounding area properly.
+- Make sure there’s plenty of space around a portable heater too, to allow hot air to circulate

 - Ventilation is important.
 At least some upper and lower level venting will help prevent any build-up of condensation, or worse.